sdiehl/wiwinwlh/tutorial.md

 Stephen Diehl (<a class="author" href="https://twitter.com/smdiehl">@smdiehl</a> )

-Since I wrote these slides for a little user group talk I gave two years ago they have become a surprisingly popular reference.
-I decided to actually turn them into a proper skimmable reference for intermediate and advanced level Haskell topics that don't necessarily have great coverage or that tend be somewhat opaque as to where to get going, and then aggregate a bunch of the best external resources for diving into those subjects with more depth.
-Hopefully it still captures the "no bullshit brain dump" style that seemed to be liked.

 The source for all code is [available here](https://github.com/sdiehl/wiwinwlh/tree/master/src).
-If there are any errors or you think of a more illustrative example feel free to submit a pull request.
+If there are any errors or you think of a more illustrative example feel free to submit a pull request on Github.

 This is the third draft of this document.

 **License**

 This code and text are dedicated to the public domain.
 You can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission.

 Basics
 ======